Colin McAllister, D.M.A.

 Edited by Lorenzo DiTommaso and Colin McAllister (Cambridge University Press, forthcoming 2024)

-• Dies irae, dies illa: Music in the Apocalyptic Mode (with Lorenzo DiTommaso, Brill Word and Music series, forthcoming 2023)
+• Dies irae, dies illa: Music in the Apocalyptic Mode (Leiden: Brill, 2023)

 • The Hennessy Six: The Road Less Traveled (Summit Records, 2021)